 - when agent wants to download a new version of a file from the cloud - it simply downloads complete file and overwrites local one.

 Agents WILL hash newly added files as they are uploaded to the cloud.
-These hashes are used when merging with agents.
+These hashes are used when merging.

 Archive and .sync folder specifics